bluecamel/OctoPrint-Mobile/README.md

 	- application reload after a server reboot when config or plugins change
 	- better handling reconnections
 	- fix fan slider disable condition
+	- fix reconnect when OctoPrint is not available